JenniferHJones/Project1/README.md

 ## Description
 ***
 This application was written for project 1 of the UCD Coding Bootcamp.
+Our site will provide indecisive Sac locals the option to dine in with a recipe of their choosing or dine out at a restaurant for a night on the town.
+Once you log in to the site you can choose which experience you are interested in.
+With the recipe page search by keyword and prep time.
+With the restaurant page search for a cuisine type or name of an establisment.

 ## Sample View
 ***